Beam fills 15 millionth barrel of bourbon since Prohibition

 CLERMONT, Ky.
 (AP) — Bourbon barrel No. 15 million has taken its place in a Jim Beam warehouse in Kentucky.

 Beam on Monday filled its 15 millionth barrel of bourbon since the end of Prohibition.
 The company says it’s a first for a Kentucky distillery.
-It was filled and sealed by seventh-generation Master Distiller Fred Noe and his son, Freddie Noe, at Beam’s flagship distillery in Clermont.
+It was filled and sealed by seventh-generation Master Distiller Fred Noe and his son, Freddie, at Beam’s flagship distillery in Clermont.

 Employees at the company’s Clermont, Boston and Frankfort plants signed the barrel, which will be stored in a nine-story warehouse rebuilt by Jim Beam after Prohibition on the Clermont distillery grounds.